kendarorg/vibecoding/my-ai-cms.md

 ```
 ### FIX 058

-* Replaced confirms and prompt
+* Adding dialog for confirm and prompt
+* Used new dialog everywhere
+* Removed css for waiting from code
+* Hide current item when deleting

 ### REQ 058
 ### RES 058